vmandic/dotnet-integration-tested/README.md

 # Project and lecture goal

-Demonstrate how to build a web based system with multiple interdependent components and storage services whilst having each of its parts unit and integration tested.
+Demonstrate how to build a web-based system with multiple interdependent components and storage services whilst having each of its parts unit and integration tested.

-# .NET SDK
+# Prerequirements

-- `7.0.203` as set up in global.json and NuGet deps relying on it.
+-  .NET SDK `7.0.203` as set up in global.json and NuGet deps relying on it.
+-  Docker engine as we use `Testcontainers` library to start up the infrastructure in tests

 # How to build